Body of missing woman discovered by workers cutting grass along I-10

 PRAIRIEVILLE - A body believed to be that of a missing woman was found along I-10 in Ascension Parish Thursday.

 The discovery was reportedly made before 1 o'clock by a crew cutting grass along the eastbound lanes near the LA 73 exit.
-The Ascension Parish Sheriff's Office confirmed it is investigating the situation.
+The Ascension Parish Sheriff's Office identified the woman as 50-year-old Debrah Dammann.

 Law enforcement activity on I-10 East just after the Hwy.
 73 exit in Ascension. pic.twitter.com/3IjB5OFr9G— WBRZ TRAFFIC (@wbrztraffic) November 14, 2019